s3131212/snoopguard-artifacts/analyze_pushshift/README.md

 ## Usage

 ### Data Processing
-For reproducibility, data is exported to pickle files stored in `import_data/*.pickle`, and error logs are maintained in `import_data/errors.log`.
+For reproducibility, the data has been exported to pickle files stored in `import_data/*.pickle`, and error logs are maintained in `import_data/errors.log`, so there is no need to re-process the data.

 The steps below outline how to replicate the data export: